The Ultimate Guide to Ecommerce Sales Tax

 How Ecommerce Sales Tax Works

-Sales tax is always charged as a percentage of the total sale.
+Sales tax is charged as a percentage of each item.
 Each state sets its own percentage, as well as parameters around which goods are eligible for sales tax.
 Some states add sales tax to everything, while others add it to nothing.
 And others still apply sales tax to some items and not to others.
 The rules change depending on the state and sometimes local jurisdictions override state rules with their own.

 Selling online makes sales tax a bit tricker because your location is less straightforward.
 Your business’s headquarters might be in one state, with warehouses in another.
 And your customer base could be all over the country—or the world.

-When the government looks at an online merchant’s sales tax, it considers the business’s connection to each state, or “sales tax nexus.”
-We will discuss sales tax nexus in more detail below, but it includes any state where you have a physical presence and may include where your customers are located and other business activities that tie you to a specific state.
+The government assesses an online merchant’s sales tax responsibilities by looking at the business’s connection to each state, or “sales tax nexus.”
+We’ll cover this nexus in detail below, but it isn’t just about where you’re physically located—it may also consider where your customers are and other business activities that link you to a state.

 States also get to choose the following sales tax factors: